CanCanCommunity/cancancan/README.md

 ## Getting Started

 CanCanCan expects a `current_user` method to exist in the controller.
-First, set up some authentication (such as [Authlogic](https://github.com/binarylogic/authlogic) or [Devise](https://github.com/plataformatec/devise)).
-See [Changing Defaults](https://github.com/CanCanCommunity/cancancan/wiki/changing-defaults) if you need different behavior.
+First, set up some authentication (such as [Devise](https://github.com/plataformatec/devise) or [Authlogic](https://github.com/binarylogic/authlogic)).
+See [Changing Defaults](https://github.com/CanCanCommunity/cancancan/wiki/changing-defaults) if you need a different behavior.

-When using [rails-api](https://github.com/rails-api/rails-api), you have to manually include the controller methods for CanCan:
+When using [rails-api](https://github.com/rails-api/rails-api), you have to manually include the controller methods for CanCanCan:
 ```ruby
 class ApplicationController < ActionController::API
   include CanCan::ControllerAdditions